-- For meningitis immunization: contact the Office of the Registrar. - For on-campus clinic visits: contact the Neighborhood Health Center at 7600 Beechnut, suite A, phone 713-456-4280.
+- For meningitis immunization: contact the Office of the Registrar. - For on-campus clinic visits: call the Neighborhood Health Center at 713-957-8400.

 Accidents or Injuries

 In the event of an accident resulting in injury, the University Police should be promptly notified at 281-649-3911.
 This will help ensure maximum protection for students.
 All accidents and injuries will be handled according to the University Police's Medical Emergency Policy